 2. Pipe Connection Devices.
 Manufactured stub-outs for the inlet and outlet piping are provided to allow for simple attachment of the device to the stormwater conveyance pipe with rubber couplings.
 AquaShield™ furnishes the coupling between the swirl and filtration chambers.
 This only requires the contractor to supply rubber couplings to attach the pipes to both the swirl chamber and filtration chamber stub-outs for the system to function properly

-5. Traffic Loading.
-Reinforced concrete may need to be placed over the entire Aqua-Filter™ when subject to H-20 (or greater) traffic loading.
+4. Traffic Loading.
+Standard Aqua-Filter made from Polymer Coated Steel (PCS) will not require reinforced concrete.
+However, depending on shallow burial especially for HDPE units, a concrete pad may need to be placed over the entire Aqua-Filter™ when subject to H-20 (or greater) traffic loading.
 AquaShield™ can assist to determine if a concrete pad is needed.
 Traffic rated foundry rims and covers are installed such that no contact is made between the access riser(s) and rebar.
 If traffic loading is not required, it is recommended that bollards be placed around access risers in non-traffic areas to prevent inadvertent loading by maintenance vehicles.